AlbertSnows/python-email-router/README.md

 Why: I haven't worked with Python in a while so it was a good opportunity to revist the language.
 Flask seemed like a solid choice becuase we're effectively making the smallest conceivable API and Flask is well suited for micro-frameworks.

-Note, you need to have an api key with sendgrid in order for the emails to be sent.
+Note: you need to have an api key with sendgrid in order for the emails to be sent.

 Put your api key in the .env and then pass your json to the endpoint.
 You can use either a curl or an API tool like Insomnia or Postman to run the command.